 Captain Tom’s selfless act inspired many others to follow in his footsteps.
 Children across the UK spent their lockdown raising money for those more vulnerable during the pandemic by doing sponsored bike rides, runs and even designing one-off t-shirts.

-Although we have just entered a second lockdown and it seems for now that the pandemic is far from over, there have been so many acts of bravery, kindness and compassion from one another that have prevailed.
+Although we have just entered another regional tier system and it seems for now that the pandemic is far from over, there have been so many acts of bravery, kindness and compassion from one another that have prevailed.
 It’s up to us to keep on going and helping one another, so that we can all live in a happy and healthy world.
 Whether you help out an elderly neighbour with their shopping or if you’re a carer or health worker in the NHS who is on the frontline every day, we can all do our bit and help to come together to overcome this virus once and for all.